benjamin-rood/abm-cp/README.md

 *(All dependecies will be vendored into the `abm-cp` package from v1.0.0 onwards)*

-Change current directory to `$GOPATH/src/github.com/benjamin-rood/abm-cp/net` and run `go run server.go`
+Change current directory to `$GOPATH/src/github.com/benjamin-rood/abm-cp` and run `go install`.

-Point web browser at `localhost:9999`
+From there, calling `abm-cp run` from the shell prompt will start the websocket server.

-Current version only tested on Safari/Chrome on OS X and Chrome on Windows 7/8.1.
+Point web browser at `localhost:8000`

-Can be left running for days:
+Current version only tested on Safari on OS X.